odlp/insanity/README.md

 ### Command options

-- `-i 99` / `--iterations 99` = how many times to run the command.
+- `-i 99` / `--iterations 99`: Number of many times to run the command.
 Default: 100.
-- `-o ./tmp` / `--output-dir ./tmp` = save the combined stdout & stderr of each iteration to a file.
+- `-o ./tmp` / `--output-dir ./tmp`: Save output in this directory.
+Each iteration is written to an individual file (combined stdout & stderr).
 Default: No output saved.

 ## Installation